nldlabs/nlddoc/docs/Overview/ai-documentation.md

 ## Configuration Template

-Ask AI to generate a `.nlddoc` file:
+Ask AI to generate a `.fastdocs` file:

-> "Create a .nlddoc configuration for a [type of project] with a
+> "Create a .fastdocs configuration for a [type of project] with a
 > [color] [icon-name] icon"

 Example output: